 A terminal degree (PhD or MFA ) in an appropriately related academic field of study

 Location: La Verne Central Campus

-Special Instructions: Priority review of applications will begin October 15 and will continue until the position is filled.
-To apply, visit laverne.edu/hr.
+Special Instructions: Priority review of applications will begin December 15 and will continue until the position is filled.
 Applications should include a cover letter of interest describing your teaching philosophy and research experience, curriculum vita, evidence of teaching effectiveness (including several recent course evaluations and syllabi) and letters from three professional references.

 Letters of Recommendation: Reference contact information will be added in the application process.
 An auto generated message with response link will be sent to email address provided.

 To be considered for this position please visit our web site and apply on line at the following link: http://apptrkr.com/1326562